Get insider access

 macOS Compatibility

-The Dell AW3423DW works well with recent MacBooks.
+The Dell AW3423DW works well with macOS.
 VRR works on the desktop and in games.
 Unfortunately, due to the aggressive ABL, HDR doesn't look good during desktop usage as large areas are noticeably dimmer, so it's better to stick with SDR on the desktop.
 However, HDR looks amazing in games.

-The same text clarity issues are present as on Windows PCs due to the unique subpixel layout, and you can see two additional text clarity photos on macOS here and here.
+The same text clarity issues are present on Windows PCs due to the unique subpixel layout, and you can see two additional text clarity photos on macOS here and here.

 The Alienware Command Center software isn't available on macOS, so you can't access certain features like the color profiles.